 Perhaps the highlight of Nagoya and one of the best things to do is to tour the Nagoya TV Tower.

 This tower consists of five floors and is a beautiful sight with its glowing appearance during the night.

 The sky deck, which is at the topmost floor of the tower, offers a grand view of the city and famous mountains in the area.

 The Nagoya Castle is the heart of Japan and another great symbol within the nation of Japan.
 You wouldn’t be able to miss this elegant structure in Nagoya.

 This specific castle stems all the way from the Edo period and is lined with alluring Japanese artwork that is lit and brightened up greatly by the strategically placed windows and shading.

 Be careful to not forget the entertainment halls and theatres, so you can enjoy a great concert or show while in Nagoya.

-Many cities and towns in Japan have some sort of cultural influence, but due to Kyoto’s extravagant history throughout wars and harsh time periods, castles and unique Japanese structures have come to cover the land.
+Due to the extravagant history Kyoto has throughout wars and harsh time periods, castles and unique Japanese structures have come to cover the region.

-By exploring Kyoto, you have the choice to learn about Japan and its culture in a very motivating, intriguing, and interesting way.
+By exploring Kyoto, you have the choice to learn about Japan, its people and its culture in a very motivating, intriguing, and interesting way.

-Geishas are also a prominent entertaining force in Kyoto, making it the best area in Japan to view a show.
+Geishas are also a prominent entertaining force in Kyoto, making it one of the best places in Japan to view a show.